Affiliate links on Android Authority may earn us a commission. Learn more.

-	Despite the identical power levels, physics would suggest that 100W wired charging will be faster than 100W wireless.
-The reason is that wireless charging incurs some amount of power transmission loss to heat in the coils and over the air.
+Despite the identical power levels, physics dictates that 100W wired charging will be faster than 100W wireless.
+The reason is that wireless charging incurs power transmission loss to heat in the coils and over the air.
 Furthermore, it depends on where brands and testers measure these power levels.
 For wireless power, in particular, numbers are often given for power at the pad rather than at the phone’s battery.
 So while the charging pad may see 100W, the phone may receive 80W or less.
 Let’s see whether this theory holds true in reality.

 100W wired vs 100W wireless charging test

-The first thing to note is that neither Honor’s wired nor wireless charging solutions sustain 100W power for very long.
-We’re talking mere seconds at peak power levels, with the vast majority of charging power hovering below 50W for the wireless solution.
+The first thing to note about our wired vs wireless charging test is that neither solution sustains 100W power for long.
+We’re talking less than a minute at peak power levels, with the vast majority of charging power hovering below 50W for the wireless solution.
 In fact, we couldn’t quite hit exactly 100W over a wire, peaking at 92W.
-Short peak power is a trend we’ve seen more of in recent months as brands push power levels higher and higher in pursuit of quick marketing wins.
-The reality is that these charging solutions aren’t much more powerful on average, or all that much faster than what’s come before.
+Short peak power is a trend we’ve seen from many high-power boasting solutions, as brands push power levels to extremes in pursuit of quick marketing wins.
+The reality is that these charging solutions aren’t much more powerful on average, or all that much faster, than previous fast charging solutions.

-In terms of minutes to key charging milestones, 100W wired charging powers up the Honor Magic 4 Pro’s 4,600mAh battery to full in 29.5 minutes, while 100W wireless charging takes 33 minutes.
-Wired charging hits 25% and 50% battery capacities in five and 12 minutes respectively, while 100W wireless charging hits the same milestones in 6.5 and 14.5 minutes.
+Regarding minutes to key charging milestones, 100W wired charging powers up the HONOR Magic 4 Pro’s 4,600mAh battery to full in 29.5 minutes, while 100W wireless charging takes 33 minutes.
+Wired charging hits 25% and 50% battery capacities in five and 12 minutes, respectively, while 100W wireless charging hits the same milestones in 6.5 and 14.5 minutes.
 There’s not a huge difference here, but wired charging is a minute or two faster.

 100W of power isn't sustained for very long with either wired or wireless charging.

-As we mention, neither Honor’s wired nor wireless charging technologies sustain power levels close to 100W for any substantial length of time.
+As we mentioned, neither HONOR’s wired nor wireless charging technologies sustain power levels close to 100W for any substantial length of time.
 We’re talking less than 30 seconds out of a charge cycle that takes around half an hour to complete.
-However, wired charging is able to sustain around 60W of power for a couple more minutes, giving the handset a boost in the early charging cycle.
+However, wired charging can sustain around 60W of power for a couple more minutes, giving the handset a boost in the early charging cycle.
 The phone also ran much hotter while charging wirelessly.
 Battery temperatures peaked at 42.2°C versus 36.0°C with wired charging.

 How does wired beat wireless charging?